-Long-Term Management Incentive Compensation Plan - The plan provides for shares of common stock and cash to be awarded to officers and (1)key employees based on performance targets set by the Nominating and Compensation Committee of the Board of Directors (the "Committee").
+The plan provides for shares of common stock and cash to be awarded to officers and key employees based on performance targets set by the Nominating and Compensation Committee of the Board of Directors (the "Committee").
 The Company's shareholders approved 500,000 shares to be issued under the plan.
-As of June 30, 2013, 148,213 shares have been issued.
-The Committee selected consolidated operating results for organic net sales growth and fully-diluted earnings per share for the three-year performance periods beginning July 1, 2010 and ending on June 30, 2013, beginning July 1, 2011 and ending on June 30, 2014, and beginning July 1, 2012 and ending on June 30, 2015.
+Due to the adoption of the Long-Term Incentive Compensation Plan in December 2013, no additional shares can be awarded under the 2007 Plan.
+As of June 30, 2014, 189,030 shares have been issued.
+The Committee selected consolidated operating results for organic net sales growth and fully-diluted earnings per share as the performance goal for the three-year performance periods beginning July 1, 2011 and ending on June 30, 2014 and beginning July 1, 2012 and ending on June 30, 2015.
 The Committee has also specified that payouts, if any, for awards earned in these performance periods will be 60% stock and 40% cash.
 Awards will be paid to participants as soon as practicable following the end of the performance periods subject to Committee approval and verification of results.
 The compensation cost related to the number of shares to be granted under each performance period is fixed on the grant date, which is the date the performance period begins.
 The compensation cost related to the cash portion of the award is re-measured based on the equity award's estimated fair value at the end of each reporting period.
 The accrual is based on the probable outcomes of the performance conditions.
 The short-term portion of the recorded cash award payable is classified within current liabilities, payroll and related items, and the long-term portion of the recorded cash award payable is classified within other long-term liabilities in the consolidated balance sheets.
-As of June 30, 2013 and June 30, 2012, the Company has recorded cash awards payable of \$0.6 million and \$1.1 million within current liabilities and \$0.4 million and \$0.7 million within long-term liabilities, respectively.
-During the years ended June 30, 2013, 2012 and 2011, the Company recorded expense of \$1.2 million, \$1.8 million and \$1.3 million, respectively.
+As of June 30, 2014 and 2013, the Company has recorded the cash-portion of awards payable of \$0.6 million within current liabilities and \$0.4 million within long-term liabilities.
+For the fiscal years ended June 30, 2014, 2013 and 2012, the Company recorded expense of \$0.9 m